dehb/HealthcareApp/README.md

 ## 🧱 Project Overview

-This project is a **React Native UI-only implementation** of a healthcare app concept.
+This project is a **React Native UI-only implementation** of a healthcare app.
 It demonstrates my ability to:
 - Translate complex UI from design → code
 - Build reusable components with TypeScript
 - Apply modern styling patterns